qwaneu/qwaneu.github.io/_drafts/logical-vs-deployment-architecture.md

 An interesting development in this area is linking financial models to (serverless) infrastructure.
 With cloud based infrastructure, we are moving away from mostly fixed cost infrastructure to more and more variable costs and pay-per-use.
 The deployment view can provide interesting financial feedback on logical design decisions.
 Refactoring could have direct financial benefit.
 Simon Wardley (of Wardley Mapping fame) talks about this in the [webinar he did together with Jamie Dobson on DevOps is the New Legacy](https://info.container-solutions.com/devops-is-the-new-legacy).
-@TODO findev or finops post link
+Or read more in detail about this in [Why the fuss about serverless?](https://blog.gardeviance.org/2016/11/why-fuss-about-serverless.html) [FinDev and Serverless Microeconomics: Part 1](https://aws.amazon.com/blogs/enterprise-strategy/findev-and-serverless-microeconomics-part-1/) if you'd like to learn more.

 ## Microservices will solve this!

 No.

 Microservices, or rather appropriately sized services, are a deployment concept, they are about what things you deploy together and what things need to be deployed separately.
 The logical view of your software system is about capturing your domain and managing dependencies and consistency boundaries.
 If you conflate the logical design with microservices, it becomes hard to make good decisions.

 Alberto Brandolini elaborates on this in his recent post [About Bounded Contexts and Microservices](https://blog.avanscoperta.it/2020/06/11/about-bounded-contexts-and-microservices/).
 He mentions the Bounded Context concept from Domain Driven Design, which is all about the logical architecture.